Avisek9/ecommerce-app/README.md

 - All backend services are exposed via REST APIs
 - Hibernate ORM is used for database interaction
+- Search APIs allow filtering products by keyword
-- The application can be easily configured to switch from H2 to MySQL or PostgreSQL using application properties
+- The application can be easily configured to switch from H2 to MySQL using application properties

 ---